maim-lain/schooloflust/quests.md

 <br>

 ## Sofia's Unusual Request
-**Description:**
-Sofia has sent you on a mysterious quest to fetch an unusually shaped item.

-**Objectives:**
-#1 - Find Sofia something that has the shape of your penis.

 **Walkthrough:**
 - Basketball court -> Sofia -> Talk -> Ask the three questions -> That's all.
 - Once you start exploring Floor 1 of The Hole go to room 3 and open the chest (Received dildo)